'I woke up and didn't recognise my wife'

 After a few months of dating, they moved in together with their children, and in July 2015 they married in a little chapel outside Phoenix.

-But all memory of Adam and Raquel's five years together had been wiped out that morning in September 2016.
+But all memory of Adam and Raquel's four years together had been wiped out that morning in September 2016.

 While Adam was in hospital undergoing tests, he called the one person he knew he could trust - his mother.
 She reassured him that he had been in love with and married to Raquel.